wp-plugins/contact-form-manager/readme.txt

 == Frequently Asked Questions ==

-= ★ My forms are gone when I upgraded to latest version !!! ★ =
+= ★ I can't see my  contact forms after I upgraded to latest version ! ★ =

-Afraid not!
 Please deactivate and reactivate the plugin.
-All your forms should come back.
+All your contact  forms should come back.
 If they don't, please contact our  [support desk](http://xyzscripts.com/support/ "XYZScripts Support").

 = 1.
 The Contact Form Manager is not working properly. =